Get all the latest data for Barranquilla

 What is the average housing price in Barranquilla in 2026?

-We are writing this as of the first half of 2026, using the latest data collected from authoritative sources like DANE, Properstar, and Properati, all of which we manually verified.
+We are writing this as of 2026, using the latest data collected from official and market sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Barranquilla.